creativelive/appear/README.md

 });
 ```

-View `test/index.html` in a browser for more example usage.
+See [creativelive.github.io/appear](http://creativelive.github.io/appear/) for more example usage.

+## api

 `appear()` will return an object with the following: